The Right to Maim by Jasbir K. Puar (Duke University Press)

 Perhaps the most shocking details of this book include its exploration of the way Israel enacts literal apartheid, with the state banning marriages between citizens and Palestinians, while state-sponsored youth groups in Israeli are tasked with defending “racial purity.”
 While it is rarely discussed on the news, the white supremacy in Israel has been known to activists for a long time—in Oakland we have older Jewish people with darker skin who fled Israel after mistakenly moving there from North Africa when the Israel state was first being created, only to learn that the promise of freedom for Jewish people was a lie: darker skinned Jewish folks weren’t (and still aren’t) welcome in Israel.
 It is a white supremacist ethno-state.

 This book explores many ways that white supremacy continues in Israel today, with legal practices that would make even Americans blush, such as the practice in Israel to require Chinese laborers who enter the country to sign a contract that they will not have sex with Israeli women, a practice stemming from paranoia about creating mixed-race babies.
-Israel’s racist regime that resembles the types of things other countries wish weren’t part of their history… If we are truly ashamed of white supremacy, colonialism, and genocide, why are the United States, are we funding Israel?
+Israel’s racist regime resembles the types of things other countries wish weren’t part of their history… If we are truly ashamed of white supremacy, colonialism, and genocide in the United States, why are we funding Israel?
 If we care about disabled people, why are we funding a regime that intentionally renders people disabled?

 This book is like reading a hundred newspaper articles—it is packed with stories that would be in the news if not for the present regime of censorship.
 The book’s chapters are somewhat out of order (perhaps a symptom of having to sneak this information through).
 Ignore the dense academic jargon in the beginning.
 For best results, read this book’s chapters backwards, starting with the postscript.
 (Review by Leaf)